apache/airflow/docs/apache-airflow/public-airflow-interface.rst

 The base classes :class:`~airflow.models.baseoperator.BaseOperator` and :class:`~airflow.sensors.base.BaseSensorOperator` are public and may be extended to make new operators.

-Subclasses of BaseOperator which are published in Apache Airflow are public in behavior but not in structure.
+Subclasses of BaseOperator which are published in Apache Airflow are public in *behavior* but not in *structure*.
 That is to say, the Operator's parameters and behavior is governed by semver but the methods are subject to change at any time.
-So if you extend subclasses of BaseOperator y

 Task Instances
 --------------